Daniel Juncadella

-Daniel Juncadella Pérez-Sala (born 7 May 1991) is a Spanish racing driver who currently competes in the FIA World Endurance Championship for TF Sport and the European Le Mans Series for IDEC Sport.
-He is son of Xavier Juncadella and nephew of José María Juncadella, Alex Soler-Roig and Luis Pérez-Sala, also racecar drivers.
+Daniel Juncadella Pérez-Sala (born 7 May 1991) is a Spanish racing driver who currently competes in the FIA World Endurance Championship for Genesis Magma Racing.
+A Macau Grand Prix winner and Formula 3 champion in his youth, he was a test driver in Formula One before moving on to sports car racing.
+As a Mercedes-AMG factory driver, he won the GT World Challenge Europe Endurance Cup, Intercontinental GT Challenge and Spa 24 Hours.

+He is the son of Xavier Juncadella and nephew of José María Juncadella, Alex Soler-Roig and Luis Pérez-Sala, also racecar drivers.

 Early career

 Karting

 Juncadella began his motorsport career in karting in 2004, finishing 21st in the Copa Campeones Trophy Junior.
 He also finished 32nd in the Andrea Margutti Trophy ICA Junior class.

 Master Junior Formula

 Juncadella began his formula racing career in the 2007 Master Junior Formula season.
 He finished as runner-up in the championship, with seven wins and 359 points; losing out to Isaac Lopez by nine points.

 Formula BMW

 After six races at the end of the 2007 Formula BMW ADAC season, the following season, Juncadella competed in the new-for-2008 Formula BMW Europe series for EuroInternational.
 He finished fourth in the standings, taking thirteen points-scoring positions in sixteen races, including two wins at the Hungaroring.
 For 2009, Juncadella remained in the series, staying with EuroInternational.
 He finished as runner-up behind Brazilian team-mate Felipe Nasr in the championship with one win at Monza Circuit.
 Juncadella finished every race in the points, but was not enough to keep his backing from the Red Bull Junior Team.